top of page

 “Why, are you worried because I’m so obviously better suited to the position?”

 “Not worried at all.
-But in case you get any ideas, I know what happened to your dad.”
+But just in case you get any ideas, I know what happened to your dad.”

-“Dmitri I have something to say to you,” she rasped one evening when he arrived home from work.
+“Dmitri, I have something to say to you,” she rasped one evening when he arrived home from work.

 “Tell me where I can find Yulia,” said Dmitri.
 “Please tell me.”